cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/Build Updates/README.md

     sphere.physicsImpostor.setLinearVelocity(new BABYLON.Vector3());
 };
 ```
 When the button is pressed and the 'resetGame' function is called, we put the scale, position, and visibility of the sphere back to where we started.

+Click run to see our latest progress in action.

 ## Next thing we should add is the ability to keep score in our game.